Munich (2005 film): Historical authenticity

+Reception

+Box office

+The film grossed $47 million at the box office in North America but performed better overseas, earning $83 million which brings the worldwide total of $131 million.

 Critical reception

-On Rotten Tomatoes, the film has a 78% approval rating based on 211 reviews, with an average rating of 7.40/10.
+On Rotten Tomatoes, the film has a 79% approval rating based on 210 reviews, with an average rating of 7.40/10.
 The site's consensus reads, "Munich can't quite achieve its lofty goals, but this thrilling, politically even-handed look at the fallout from an intractable political conflict is still well worth watching."
 Metacritic assigned the film a weighted average score of 74 out of 100, based on 39 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Roger Ebert praised the film, saying, "With this film [Spielberg] has dramatically opened a wider dialogue, helping to make the inarguable into the debatable."
 He placed it at No. 3 on his top ten list of 2005.
 James Berardinelli wrote that "Munich is an eye-opener – a motion picture that asks difficult questions, presents well-developed characters, and keeps us white-knuckled throughout."
 He named it the best film of the year; it was the only film in 2005 to which Berardinelli gave four stars, and he also put it on his Top 100 Films of All Time list.
 Entertainment Weekly film critic Owen Gleiberman mentioned Munich amongst the best movies of the decade.
 Rex Reed from The New York Observer disagrees, writing: "With no heart, no ideology and not much intellectual debate, Munich is a big disappointment, and something of a bore."

 Variety reviewer Todd McCarthy called Munich a "beautifully made" film.
 However, he criticized the film for failing to include "compelling" characters, and for its use of laborious plotting and a "flabby script."
 McCarthy says that the film turns into "... a lumpy and overlong morality play on a failed thriller template."
 To succeed, McCarthy states that Spielberg would have needed to engage the viewer in the assassin squad leader's growing crisis of conscience and create a more "sustain(ed) intellectual interest" for the viewer.
 Writing in Empire, Ian Nathan wrote "Munich is Steven Spielberg's most difficult film.
 It arrives already inflamed by controversy. ...
 This is Spielberg operating at his peak—an exceptionally made, provocative, and vital film for our times."